tomjpsun/JustPlayer/README.md

 ``` objective-c
 	[self.playerLayer setPlayer: self.player.player];
 ```

+### note

+For complete demo please reference the SamplePlayer project.

 ## License
 JustPlayer is available under the MIT license.
 See the LICENSE file for more info.